manosmin/fullstackopen/part0/spa.md

     Note left of server: The server responds with the JSON file deactivate server
-    Note right of browser: The browser executes the function that renders the notes as a list user-->>browser: user presses submit to create a note Note right of browser: The browser is prevented from performing the default form submission behavior (redirection to an address)
+    Note right of browser: The browser executes the function that renders the notes as a list user->>browser: user presses submit to create a note Note right of browser: The browser is prevented from performing the default form submission behavior (redirection to an address)
     Note right of browser: The browser starts executing the JavaScript code that clears the input field, creates a new note and updates the list browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa